svkadhikary/sensor-fault-detection/README.md

 The project is an end-to-end machine learning application designed to explore the Scania trucks dataset, comprising of sensor data from the trucks, select the best model, and deploy and build a CI/CD pipeline with it.

+## Dataset Description

+The system in focus is the Air Pressure System (APS) which generates pressurized air that are utilized in various fuctions like braking, gear change etc. The dataset's positive class corresponds to component failures for a specific component of the APS system.
+The negative class corrsponds to the vehicles with failures for component not related to the APS system.

 ## Features

 - **Dataset Analysis:** Comprehensive exploration of datasets to gain insights.